Crisp, clear days in the woodlands make this a popular time to hit the trails of Chattahoochee-Oconee National Forests.

 And it’s always important to carry plenty of water, to hit the trails with a buddy, and to let others know of your trip plans.

-Following this advice will help you have a fun and safe experience on the trail, so get out there and enjoy the autumn woods!
+Following this advice will help you have a fun and safe experience on the trail, so get out there and enjoy winter in the woods!